Sirox228/Source-Engine/README.md

 # Windows

 1.Inside folder with .exe file of the game, create ```current.txt``` file and write in it your game's name, then, create a folder, with the same name, as you wrote in ```current.txt```, inside that folder, create file called ```main.hx```

+2.Open the engine, congratulations, you installed the engine

 ---
 ## Usage of the Engine
 # Available Packages